 Explore the gastronomic delights of Ubud firsthand by taking a cooking class with the locals

 Take a dip in the Banjar Hot Springs

 Surrounded by traditional Balinese temple-like architecture and carvings, the Banjar sacred hot springs is one of Bali’s most beautiful geothermal baths

 Sekumpul Waterfall is one of Bali’s most spectacular cascades, and less touristy, as it takes a bit of effort to reach

-Perhaps one of the biggest highlights of Lovina, dolphin-watching is a must for all visitors.
+One of the biggest highlights of Lovina is dolphin-watching.

 FAIRMONT SANUR BEACH BALI